<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 7. Verbally Ask Customers for Reviews

-The Tips: When your employees are properly trained, every verbal review request becomes highly personalized to each customer.
-Customers will also be more inclined to provide some level of feedback when they’re asked by a real person, as opposed to being asked via email or text.
+The Tips: Customers will be more inclined to provide some level of feedback when they’re asked by a real person, as opposed to being asked via email or text.
 Get your employees in the habit of asking customers for a review once they’ve closed a sale or completed a transaction.

 The Impact: When a review request comes from a friendly, thoughtful employee versus a line of text, customers will see your review request as genuine instead of pushy.
-You don’t want your employees spending too much time hounding customers in person or over the phone for a review (especially if there are other customers waiting for assistance), but training them on knowing when and how to ask for a review will likely lead to some customers providing feedback.
+You don’t want your employees spending too much time hounding customers in person or over the phone for a review (especially if other customers are waiting for assistance), but training them on knowing when and how to ask for a review will likely lead to increased feedback.

-That being said, you don’t have any control once your customers leave the store or hop off the phone, so a verbal commitment by them to leave a review may not result in an online review being left.
+That being said, you don’t have any control once your customers leave the store or hop off the phone, so a verbal commitment by them to leave a review may not result in one.

 Level of Effort: MEDIUM